Philip-Rea/ClassyChat/README.md

 Created by Philip Rea

-A simple online chat application running on localhost, made with html5 and Javascript.
+A simple online chat application running on localhost, made with html, CSS and Javascript.

 To run the application copy this repository and go to the directory containing the index.js file in cmd then run it using the "node indexjs"
 To connect open Chrome or firefox and go to localhost:3000